 Kadima leader’s efforts to form coalition suffers setback following Shas decision.

-On Thursday, Livni had to give potential coalition partners an ultimatum – three days to join a new government under her leadership or face the prospect of going to the polls – but that self-imposed deadline has now passed.
+On Thursday, Livni gave potential coalition partners an ultimatum – three days to join a new government under her leadership or face the prospect of going to the polls – but that self-imposed deadline passed without success.